 Michael Tilson Thomas (c) Spencer Lowell

-MTT’s many recordings have won numerous international awards, including 12 Grammy awards for his recordings with the SFS: for John Adams’ Harmonielehre and Short Ride in a Fast Machine, Mahler’s Symphonies Nos.
-3, 6, 7, 8, and the Adagio from Symphony No. 10, scenes from Prokofiev’s Romeo and Juliet, and a collection of three Stravinsky ballet scores – Le Sacres du printemps, The Firebird, and Perséphone.
-For the San Francisco Symphony’s own SFS Media label, Tilson Thomas and the Orchestra recorded all of Mahler’s symphonies and his works for voices, chorus and orchestra.
-In 2014 MTT and the Orchestra released the first ever live concert recording of Bernstein’s complete score for West Side Story featuring broadway and television star Cheyenne Jackson.
-Other significant recent recordings include American Mavericks with works by Henry Cowell, Lou Harrison, and Edgard Varèse, featuring pianist Jeremy Denk and organist Paul Jacobs; Ives’ A Concord Symphony, arranged by Henry Brant; Copland’s Organ Symphony with Paul Jacobs; and most recently Beethoven’s Symphonies Nos.
-2, 5, 7 and 9 and his Cantata on the Death of Emperor Joseph II and Piano Concerto No. 4, with soloist Emanuel Ax.
-Tilson Thomas’s recordings also include pioneering work with the music of American composers Carl Ruggles, Steve Reich, John Cage and George and Ira Gershwin.
+MTT’s many recordings have won numerous international awards, including 12 Grammy awards for his recordings with the SFS: for John Adams’s Harmonielehre and Short Ride in a Fast Machine; Mahler’s Symphonies Nos.
+3, 6, 7, 8, and the Adagio from Symphony No. 10; scenes from Prokofiev’s Romeo and Juliet; and a collection of three Stravinsky ballet scores—Le Sacres du printemps, The Firebird, and Perséphone.
+For the San Francisco Symphony’s own SFS Media label, Tilson Thomas and the Orchestra have recorded all of Mahler’s symphonies and his works for voice, chorus, and orchestra.
+In 2014 MTT and the Orchestra released the first-ever live concert recording of Bernstein’s complete concert score for West Side Story, featuring Broadway and television star Cheyenne Jackson.
+Other recent recordings include Berg’s Three Pieces for Orchestra; Debussy’s Images, Jeux, and La plus que lente; Mason Bates’s Works for Orchestra; John Adams’s Absolute Jest and Grand Pianola Music; Tchaikovsky’s Symphony No. 5 and Romeo and Juliet; Masterpieces in Miniature, a collection of short orchestral works close to MTT’s heart, including Henry Litolff’s Scherzo from Concerto symphonique No. 4 featuring pianist Yuja Wang; American Mavericks with works by Cowell, Harrison, and Varèse; Ives’s A Concord Symphony, arranged by Brant; Copland’s Organ Symphony with Paul Jacobs; and Beethoven’s Symphonies Nos.
+2, 5, 7 and 9, his Cantata on the Death of the Emperor Joseph II, and Piano Concerto No. 4, and his Mass in C and Piano Concerto No. 3, the latter two with soloist Emanuel Ax.
+Tilson Thomas’s recordings also include pioneering work with the music of American composers Ruggles, Steve Reich, Cage, and George and Ira Gershwin.

 In 1969, at age 24, after winning the Koussevitzky Prize at Tanglewood, Tilson Thomas was appointed Assistant Conductor of the Boston Symphony Orchestra (BSO).
 Ten days later, he made his New York debut with the Boston Symphony, gaining international recognition when he replaced Music Director William Steinberg mid-concert at Lincoln Center.
 He was later appointed Principal Guest Conductor of the BSO, where he remained until 1974.
 He led the television broadcasts of the New York Philharmonic’s famed Young People’s Concerts from 1971 to 1977.
 He has also served as Chief Conductor and Director of the Ojai Festival, Music Director of the Buffalo Philharmonic, and a Principal Guest Conductor of the Los Angeles Philharmonic.
 He has toured the world with the London Symphony Orchestra, of which he became Principal Conductor in 1988 and now serves as Principal Guest Conductor.
 Until 2000 he was co-Artistic Director of the Pacific Music Festival, which he and Leonard Bernstein inaugurated in Sapporo, Japan, in 1990.
 His guest conducting engagements include frequent appearances with the major orchestras of Europe and the United States.

-Tilson Thomas’s many honors include the National Medal of Arts, the highest award given to artists by the U.S. government, presented by President Barack Obama in 2010.
+Tilson Thomas’s many honors include the National Medal of Arts, the highest award given to artists by the USgovernment, presented by President Barack Obama in 2010.
 He has also been recognized with Columbia University’s Ditson Award for services to American Music and the President’s Award from the National Academy of Recording Arts and Sciences.
 He was named 1995 Conductor of the Year by Musical America.
 Tilson Thomas was a Carnegie Hall Perspectives Artist from 2003-2005.
-In 2006 he was recognized with Gramophone’s Artist of the Year award, and was elected to the American Academy of Arts and Sciences.
+In 2006 he was recognized with Gramophone’s Artist of the Year award, and in 2015 he was named to the magazine’s Hall of Fame.
+In 2006 he was also elected to the American Academy of Arts and Sciences.
 Tilson Thomas is a Chevalier des Arts et des Lettres of France.

 Davies Symphony Hall